realahmad07/Rexy-The-Real/README.md

 # 🦖 Rexy AI | The Autonomous Solana Program Auditor

 ### Real-time AI Security Intelligence Anchored on the Solana Blockchain

 Rexy AI is a cutting-edge security infrastructure designed to make the Solana ecosystem safer for everyone.
-By combining high-velocity Google Gemini AI models with Solana’s immutable ledger, Rexy audits smart contracts in seconds and provides cryptographically verifiable proof of security.
+By combining high-velocity  AI models with Solana’s immutable ledger, Rexy Quantum proof audits smart contracts in seconds and provides cryptographically verifiable proof of security.

 ---